endong-dai/endong-dai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am **Endong Dai**, a Master's student in **Electrical and Computer Engineering (Hardware Track)** at **Duke University**.
-I focus on **digital hardware design, RTL architecture, and AI accelerator systems**.
-My goal is to build efficient hardware architectures that bridge **algorithm, digital logic, and system-level integration**.
-My experience includes **Verilog RTL design, FPGA systems, embedded development, and circuit simulation**, with projects ranging from **AI chip architecture modules to floating-point ALU design and power electronics systems**.
+I focus on **RTL design, FPGA systems, and digital IC development,** with experience in **Verilog, C/C++, PLECS, and MATLAB simulation** .
+Strong foundation in power electronics and embedded system, backed by research in AI chip design and floating-point ALU implementation.
+Passionate about creating efficient, high-performance hardware architectures bridging digital logic and system integration.
 You can find more information through my [CV](https://github.com/endong-dai/endong-dai.github.io/blob/main/docs/CV.pdf).

-I am currently interested in:
+Interested in:

 - ASIC RTL Design
 - Hardware Accelerators for AI